substance/journal-old/README.md

 - How can we combine individually owned instances but still can announce some articles to be globally available.
 - Decentralized search index / routing?

+For example: there are 20 different substance journals hosted by different people, they also run different versions. can there be a public index about